satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 A lengthy review process holds up grant submissions, funding of research programs, and the progress of science itself.
-And even after this process, for the vast majority of articles none of the information generated during the review (criticism and feedback) is made available.
+And even after this process, for the vast majority of articles none of the information (criticism or feedback) generated during the review is made publicly available (BioMed Central is one counterexample).
 Furthermore, after an article has been published, the review process simply ends even for those who participated, as if the work and interpretations of the results are sealed in a time capsule.
 Data, methods, analysis, and interpretations of the results are all a product of their time and context, and at a later time may not stand up to scrutiny or may yield new insights.
-Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue. \ :sup:``[a] <#cmnt1>`_`\

 Proposed solutions